Applicants must meet two sets of criteria:

 - A baccalaureate or professional degree (or equivalent foreign credential) from an accredited college or university, earned by the expected date of entry into your graduate program.

-- A minimum of a 3.0 cumulative GPA (on a 4.0 scale) in all prior undergraduate and graduate work.
+- A minimum of a 3.0 cumulative GPA (on a 4.0 scale) for the last degee earned.
+(How to calculate your GPA.)

 - Prerequisite training that will enable you to pursue your program.
 Evidence usually comes in the form of transcripts or other credentials documenting that you have completed prerequisite academic work.
 Read your program's description under Find your program for more information.

-- Proof of English language proficiency, for international applicants and those who have held the status of U.S. permanent resident for less than one year from the first day of the first term of enrollment.
+- Proof of English language proficiency is required for international applicants and those who have held the status of U.S. permanent resident for less than one year from the first day of the first term of enrollment.
 Minimum required scores: